isabella-molterer/isabella-molterer.com/README.md

+# Portfolio

-# Nuxt 3 Minimal Starter
+This template was built upon the Nuxt 3 Minimal Starter.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.